kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/lifecycle_policy/guide.es-us.md

 After the End of Sales for a specific commercial range, the Client will still be able to use and grow existing instances of the Service and add additional individual Host Servers.
 The Packs from that previous commercial range or any other commercial range before it will not be available anymore for ordering new instances of the Service.
 The Packs will be sold for the new commercial range launched on the market only.

-The End of Sales are usually announced with a thirty (30) days minimum warning.
+The End of Sales is usually announced with a thirty (30) days minimum warning.

 A commercial range or version will typically reach its End of Sales three (3) years after the beginning of the General Availability phase.